A Message from Board President and Festival Producer Carol Obertubbesing

 North Carolina-based Rod Abernethy is a singer-songwriter, guitarist, professor, and composer whose music has been used by Universal, Paramount, Disney, and others.
 He is known for his Southern folk and frenetic guitar instrumentals.

-Woodstock-based Tricia Alexander, Woodstock Folk Festival’s Lifetime Achievement Award winner, is a healing artist, singer-songwriter, guitarist, percussionist, and harmonica player.
+Woodstock-based Tricia Alexander (accompanied by Alpha Stewart Jr.), Woodstock Folk Festival’s Lifetime Achievement Award winner, is a healing artist, singer-songwriter, guitarist, percussionist, and harmonica player.
 She presents jazz, blues, folk, and spoken word in her performances.
 Because of her skill in bringing people together and encouraging them to sing, Tricia will lead the All-Sing Finale.

 Ontario, Canada-based Tia McGraff and Tommy Parham are known for Americana and country music and have been described as “the modern day Johnny and June” (Johnny Cash and June Carter Cash).